veeto

 • Establishes a process for telephone companies to be relieved of last-resort service obligations in well-served areas.

-• Requires telephone companies to expand fiber optic networks to three times their current customer base within 6 years.
+• Requires companies to expand fiber optic networks to three times their current customer base within six years.

-• Creates a new grant fund to help public safety agencies upgrade their emergency communications technology.
+• Creates a new grant fund for public safety agency technology upgrades and emergency communications.

-• Mandates companies provide discounted services to low-income customers for 24 months after status changes.
+• Mandates companies provide discounted services and transition assistance to eligible customers for 24 months.

 Summary

-Assembly Member McKinnor's telecommunications reform legislation establishes a framework for telephone corporations to modify their "carrier of last resort" obligations in specific geographic areas while ensuring continued access to essential communication services.
-The bill creates a process for carriers to seek relief from universal service requirements in census blocks that either have no population or are deemed "well-served" by multiple providers.
+Assembly Member McKinnor's telecommunications reform legislation establishes a framework for telephone corporations to modify their "carrier of last resort" obligations while ensuring continued access to essential communication services.
+The bill creates a process for carriers to seek relief from universal service requirements in areas that are either well-served by multiple providers or have no population requiring service.

 Key Dates